loomio/loomio-docs/en/src/guides/board_processes/index.md

 A Loomio thread means that:
 - All info about a topic is organized in one easily accessible place.
-- People can respond without generating reply/reply-all email chains that risks leaving people out.
+- People can respond without generating reply/reply-all email chains that risk leaving people out.
 - You can see who has read the message and who needs a nudge.
 - You can progress actual work to an outcome, and cut down on the amount of email.